cezaraugusto/You-Dont-Know-JS/types & grammar/ch5.md

 # You Don't Know JS: Tipos e Gramática
 # Capítulo 5: Gramática

 O último tema principal que queremos abordar é como funciona a sintaxe da linguagem JavaScript (também conhecida como gramática).
-Você pode pensar que sabe escrever JS, mas há uma enorme quantidade de nuanças em varias partes da gramática da linguagem que levam à confusões e equivocos, então nós iremos mergulhar nessas partes e esclarecer algumas coisas.
+Você pode pensar que sabe escrever JS, mas há uma enorme quantidade de nuanças em varias partes da gramática da linguagem que levam à confusões e equivocos, então nós queremos mergulhar nessas partes e esclarecer algumas coisas.

 **Note:** The term "grammar" may be a little less familiar to readers than the term "syntax."
 In many ways, they are similar terms, describing the *rules* for how the language works.
 There are nuanced differences, but they mostly don't matter for our discussion here.
 The grammar for JavaScript is a structured way to describe how the syntax (operators, keywords, etc.) fits together into well-formed, valid programs.
 In other words, discussing syntax without grammar would leave out a lot of the important details.
 So our focus here in this chapter is most accurately described as *grammar*, even though the raw syntax of the language is what developers directly interact with.